 Now, for the big question: Did I sun my vagina?
 (And did it decrease my likelihood of getting a yeast infection?)
 Yes and no, not really.
 Woodley once told Into the Gloss, “Another thing I like to do is give my vagina a little vitamin D. [Laughs] I was reading an article written by an herbalist I studied about yeast infections and other genital issues.
 She said there’s nothing better than vitamin D. If you’re feeling depleted, go in the sun for an hour and see how much energy you get.
 Or, if you live in a place that has heavy winters, when the sun finally comes out, spread your legs and get some sunshine.
 [Laughs]”

-My gynecologist recently told me that my estrogen and progesterone hormones are imbalanced, which can often lead to chronic yeast infections, so sunning down there didn’t sound that crazy to me.
+My gynaecologist recently told me that my oestrogen and progesterone hormones are imbalanced, which can often lead to chronic yeast infections, so sunning down there didn’t sound that crazy to me.
 But even though some weird shit happen in NYC, I still didn't feel like I could sit spread-eagle in Central Park.
 However, my bedroom gets great lighting (that’s a hot pickup line, take note), so I spread out my yoga mat every morning, lifted my legs up on the sill for about 10-20 minutes, and basked in the beams as I meditated (only because I assume Shailene loves to meditate, too).
 I didn't get a yeast infection this week, but I'm hesitant to connect the two.